-The Disaster Ready Fund: Round One, 2023-2024 is now open for proposals in Victoria.
-Applications close at 4 pm Thursday 16 February 2023.
+The Disaster Ready Fund: Round One, 2023-2024 is now closed for proposals in Victoria.
+Applications closed at 4 pm Thursday 16 February 2023.

 About the Disaster Ready Fund

 The Disaster Ready Fund is a new Australian Government disaster risk reduction initiative which will fund a diverse set of large scale and long-term resilience projects in partnership with states and territories.